 Stay focused and create compelling content that encourages blog growth and increased profits.

-3. Blogging for Creatives has a non-techie approach to teaching creative bloggers how to design and host a blog, how to stay fresh and how to connect with a wide audience.
+3. Blogging for Creatives has a non-techie approach to teaching creative bloggers how to design and host a blog, how to stay fresh and how to connect with an audience.

-The book contains many tips and advice from accomplished bloggers from many different creative niches.
+The book contains many tips and advice from accomplished creative bloggers from several niches.

 2. Brought to you by Ruth Soukup of the Living Well, Spending Less blog, How to Blog for Profit: Without Selling Your Soul is a complete guide on how to start and maintain a blog and, eventually, how to monetize that blog.